 - cook a simple meal

 Starting a new hobby can also be a good way to meet people, focus your mind and have some fun.
-Trying something new, like learning a new skill or trying new food can help boost your mood and break unhelpful patterns of thinking and behavior.
+Trying something new, like learning a new skill or trying new food can help boost your mood and break unhelpful patterns of thinking and behaviour.

-Try these tips from others living with a lung condition
+Try these tips from others living with a lung condition:

 “Do what you enjoy – music, theatre, cinema, reading, cooking, walking.”

 “Join a club.
 We go on outings and holidays with our retirement club.”